Case Interview Examples: 100+ Free Practice Cases (2026)

 Case Interview Coaching

 Coaching sessions typically cost $100 to $300 for a 40 to 60 minute mock case with a former consultant or interviewer.
 Coaching is most valuable after you have already learned the basics and want expert-level feedback on specific weaknesses.
-Consider our case interview coaching if you want 1-on-1 practice with a former Bain interviewer.
+Consider my case interview coaching if you want 1-on-1 practice with a former Bain interviewer.

 You do not need coaching to get a consulting offer.
 Most successful candidates prepare using a combination of free examples, a prep book, and partner practice.
 Coaching is simply the fastest way to break through a plateau if you have already put in significant preparation time.